 Where to Stay?

 If you travel to Guatemala, you probably will be staying in Guatemala City or Antigua, and traveling to Chichicastenango to visit the market.
-But since there are many things to do here, I highly recommend that you stay at least 2 days.
+But since there are many things to do here, I highly recommend that you stay at least 2 days, you can play at any of the best us online casinos.
 Chichicastenango has many hotels and posadas for you to choose from, I’m going to list the best ones:

 Centro Paz Mundo